svivian/sv-filtable-js/README.md

 Note: this library used to be a jQuery plugin - if you are looking for that, grab it from the [v1.2 tag](https://github.com/svivian/sv-filtable-js/releases/tag/v1.2).

+If you're looking for table sorting as well, check out [SV-Sortable](https://github.com/svivian/sv-sortable-js).
+Both libraries are independent but work nicely in tandem.

 ## Auto-filter mode